edwinbernadus/store-chat-bot/README.md

 # Store Chat Bot

-A chatbot agent to assist users with orders in store or a cafe A smart receptionist bot built with **Mastra** to automate order-taking and improve customer interaction via Telegram and WhatsApp.
+A chatbot agent to assist users with orders in store or a cafe environment.

+A smart receptionist bot built with [**Mastra**](https://github.com/mastra-ai/mastra) to automate order-taking and improve customer interaction via Telegram and WhatsApp.

 ---